Want to know how to convert website visitors to customers with little to no human effort?

 Ultimately, your unique goals define which functions you should implement on your webpages.

-Maybe you want the chatbot to help customers make purchases in your online shop and guarantee excellent customer service.
+Maybe you want the chatbot to help customers make purchases in your online shop and guarantee excellent customer service, making the most out of customer relationship automation.
 Or, perhaps you want it to help with lead nurturing.

 As you remember, the three keys to identifying a good lead are interest, enrichment and qualification.
 However, it is time consuming trying to figure out so many details about people.